skymethod/denoflare-docs/cli/configuration.md

 ## Full Configuration Format

 The Denoflare configuration object is typically saved in a `.denoflare` file.
-The top-level object supports two keys:
+The top-level object supports two properties:

 - `scripts` is keyed by the name of each [Script](#script).
 - `profiles` is keyed by the name of each [Profile](#profile).